Are Duck Eggs Good or Bad For Bodybuilding? (Pros & Cons)

 Can You Eat Duck Eggs Before Workouts?

-Duck eggs can be eaten before a workout but they would need to be paired with some carbohydrates and eaten around 2 hours before the workout to let the fat digest.
+Duck eggs can be eaten before a workout, but they must be paired with some carbohydrates for energy and eaten around two hours before the workout.

 Can You Eat Duck Eggs After Workouts?

-Duck eggs are a great option after a workout because they are high in protein, which we need to recover properly from our workouts and to build back stronger.
+Duck eggs are a great option after a workout because they are high in protein, which you need to recover from your workouts and grow.

-However, once again we will need more carbohydrates to replenish our energy after training.
-So we will need to pair the duck eggs with some carbs for the best results after training.
+However, once again, you will need more carbohydrates to replenish your energy after training.
+So, you must pair the duck eggs with some carbs for the best results after training.

 Do Duck Eggs Help Muscle Growth?

-In addition, they don’t provide us energy for training so they don’t necessarily help to fuel training efforts either.
+In addition, duck eggs don’t provide you with energy for training, so they don’t necessarily help fuel training efforts either.

 Duck Eggs vs Chicken Eggs: Does It Matter For Bodybuilding?

-Duck eggs are higher in protein than chicken eggs so that could be better for bodybuilding because the more protein we consume the higher the potential for muscle gain and muscle retention.
+Duck eggs are more protein than chicken eggs, which could be better for bodybuilding.
+The more protein you consume, the higher the muscle gain and retention potential.

-The nutritional value of duck and chicken eggs is so similar that it doesn’t matter which we choose for bodybuilding.
+That said, the nutritional value of duck and chicken eggs is so similar that it doesn’t matter which you choose for bodybuilding.

-I suggest sticking with whichever egg type that we prefer because we’re more likely to be adherent to our nutrition plan if we’re including foods that we genuinely enjoy.
+I suggest sticking with whichever egg type you prefer because you’re more likely to adhere to your nutrition plan if you’re including foods you genuinely enjoy.

 Open-Faced Duck Egg Breakfast Sandwiches